adamnicholson/flatbase/README.md

 #### It's really easy to get started
 Just add `flatbase/flatbase` to your `composer.json` and you're rolling.
 No need for any other services running.

-#### No need to write migrations
+#### It's not a relational database
-Flatbase is schema-less, so you don't have to worry about writing migration scripts.
-This is particularly useful when developing/prototyping new features if you aren't exactly sure what data is going to be required.
+Flatbase is schema-less, so you don't have to worry about defining a schema, writing migration scripts, or any of that other boring stuff.
+Just instantiate `Flatbase` and start giving it data.
+This is particularly useful when developing/prototyping new features.

 #### Store plain old PHP objects
 Data is stored in a native PHP serialized array using [PHPSerializer](https://github.com/adamnicholson/php-serializer).
 This means that you can store plain old PHP objects straight in the database: